 One of the key outputs of the department is advice about the operations of the Senate and its committees.
-Much of this advice is given orally and instantaneously by the Clerk and other senior officers in the Senate, and by committee secretaries and their staff during committee meetings.
-These officers also provide procedural advice to senators and their staff at other times, both orally and in writing.
+Much of this advice is given verbally and instantaneously by the Clerk and other senior officers in the Senate, and by committee secretaries and their staff during committee meetings.
+These officers also provide procedural advice to senators and their staff at other times, both verbally and in writing.
 Committee secretaries are supported in providing advice by the Clerk Assistant (Committees) and Senior Clerk of Committees, ensuring advice to committees is consistent and accurate.

-Procedural briefings among senior officers and the contemporaneous publication and dissemination of procedural resources assisted in maintaining the capacity of officers to provide advice and support.
+Procedural briefings among senior officers and the publication and dissemination of procedural resources assisted in maintaining the capacity of officers to provide advice and support.

 Secretariat support for the Senate and its committees

 The department’s activities enable the Senate and its committees to meet in accordance with their decisions

 This outcome has been met during 2019–20 through two program components.

 The department provided secretariat support for the Senate on each of its 58 sitting days.

 During the sittings the Clerk, the Deputy Clerk and senior officers provided advice in the Senate to the President, Deputy President and other occupants of the chair, as well as to other senators and their staff.
 The Table Office and the Procedure Office provided procedural scripts and advice to assist senators participating in proceedings.
 Feedback from senators and their staff acknowledged the value and accuracy of this advice and support.

 The Black Rod’s Office provided formal and ceremonial support for sittings, including the swearing in of three new senators who filled casual vacancies during the year.